Logo

 At the 2014 US Championships, Gracie Gold placed first in the short program with 72.12 points, the highest-ever ladies' score earned at the US Championships under the ISU Judging System.

-Gracie Gold went on to win the free skate with another record score of 139.57, thus securing her first senior national title.
+Gracie Gold won the free skate with another record score of 139.57, securing her first senior national title.

 Gracie Gold was named to the US team for the 2014 Winter Olympics in Sochi, Russia.

-Gracie Gold won a bronze medal in the Olympic team event and finished fourth in the ladies singles event with a score of 205.53 points.
+Gracie Gold won a bronze medal in the Olympic team event and controversially finished fourth and off the podium in the ladies singles event with a score of 205.53 points.

-Gracie Gold began her season at the 2014 Nebelhorn Trophy, an ISU Challenger Series event, where she won the bronze medal behind Russians Elizaveta Tuktamysheva and Alena Leonova.
+Gracie Gold began her season at the 2014 Nebelhorn Trophy, an ISU Challenger Series event, winning the bronze medal behind Russians Elizaveta Tuktamysheva and Alena Leonova.

 Gracie Gold won a silver medal at the 2015 US Championships with a score of 205.54 after finishing second in both the short program and free skate.